-Step 1 - Reading
+Step 1 -- Reading

 Begin by developing a plan on how you will approach reading through the Bible.
-Just by reading the Bible you become familiar with its themes, history, and contexts.
-There is simply no replacement for Bible reading.

 Unlike most books, you will probably not read it straight through from cover to cover.
-There are many good Bible reading plans available (like The MacArthur Daily Bible).
-Here is what I recommend:
+There are many good Bible reading plans available.
+Here is one John recommends:

-Read through the Old Testament at least once a year.
+- -Read through the Old Testament at least once a year.
 As you read, note in the margins any truths you particularly want to remember, and write down separately anything you do not immediately understand.
 Often as you read you will find that many questions are answered by the text itself.
-The questions to which you cannot find answers become the starting points for more in-depth study using commentaries or other reference tools.

-Follow a different plan for reading the New Testament.
+The questions to which you cannot find answers become the starting points for more in-depth study using commentaries or other reference tools. - -Follow a different plan for reading the New Testament.
 Read one book at a time repetitiously for a month or more.
 That will help you retain the New Testament so you will not always have to depend on a concordance to find things.